 Protection of Human Rights

 “Human dignity shall be inviolable.
 To respect and protect it shall be the duty of all state authority.”
 This is the clear duty imposed by Article 1 of the Basic Law The Basic Law The Basic Law determines that Germany is a constitutional state: All state authorities are subject to judicial control.
 Section 1 of the Basic Law is of particular relevance.
 It stipulates that respect for human dignity is the most important aspect of the constitution: “Human dignity shall be… Read more › , in which Germany has committed itself to “inviolable and inalienable human rights Human rights The respect and strengthening of human rights worldwide are a cornerstone of German Federal Government policy.
 Together with its EU partners it is committed to protecting and continually advancing human rights standards throughout the world.
 This occurs in close collaboration with the institutions… Read more › ” as “the basis of every community, of peace and of justice in the world.”
 Germany takes this obligation seriously, at home and in its relations with other states.
-The protection and strengthening of human rights play a particular role in the context of foreign policy and international relations, as systematic human rights violations are often the first step towards conflicts and crises.
+The protection and strengthening of human rights play a particular role in the context of foreign policy and international relations, as systematic human rights violations are often the first thing that happens in conflicts and crises.
 As a member of the Council of Europe, Germany works with partners in the European Union European Union In 1957, Germany was one of the six founding members of today’s EU, along with France, Italy, Belgium, the Netherlands and Luxembourg.
 The EU is currently made up of 27 states; the euro is the official currency in 20 of them.
 For Germany, European integration forms the basis for peace, security and… Read more › and the United Nations United Nations The United Nations (UN) has a key role to play in the international system.
 Germany has been a UN member since 1973.
 Since joining, Germany has taken on more and more responsibility and is now one of the largest donors and supporters of the United Nations.
 For example, Germany is the second largest… Read more › to protect and improve human rights standards around the world.

 Making a difference through the United Nations